 There are many different brands of chocolate chips – even some made by popular candy companies – but from my experience, the best chocolate for baking, fudges, or truffles is Ghirardelli.
 It consistently performs well while baking, has a great texture (never chalky), and has a delicious flavor.
 This brand is a little more expensive, but trust me, you’ll appreciate the flavor and consistency you’ll get from the premium quality.

-You can find their semi-sweet chocolate chips or semi-sweet chocolate bars either in the bakery aisle of most grocery stores or you can buy it online.
+You can find their semi-sweet chocolate chips or semi-sweet chocolate bars either in the bakery aisle of most grocery stores or you can buy them online.

 How long is chocolate bark good for?

-Once it’s prepared, chocolate bark can be stored in a sealed container on the counter or in the refrigerator for up to one week.
+Once it’s prepared, chocolate bark can be stored in a sealed container on the counter or in the refrigerator for up to one to two weeks.

 Can you freeze chocolate bark?